-The Texas sharpshooter fallacy is commonly seen in scientific researches as many researchers tend to fall victim to this fallacy.
+The Texas sharpshooter fallacy is commonly seen in scientific research as many researchers tend to fall victim to this fallacy.
 The researchers assume the hypothesis before doing any research.
-After collecting all the necessary data as required in the given research, it is seen that most of the researchers focus on the data that favours their assumed hypotheses and they tend to ignore the other data that might be significant for that research due to the Texas sharpshooter fallacy.
+After collecting all the necessary data as required in the given research, it is seen that most of the researchers focus on the data that favors their assumed hypotheses and they tend to ignore the other data that might be significant for that research due to the Texas sharpshooter fallacy.

 19. The Anecdotal Evidence Fallacy

 If the person uses his/her own past experiences as a base of his/her arguments rather than using logical facts and evidence, it is called the anecdotal evidence fallacy.
 Due to this fallacy, the person tends to ignore the real facts that lead to the particular event because they tend to focus on emotions rather than logic.
-They fail to recognize that if a particular statement or claim applies to one person or a certain number of people, it does not mean that one can generalise that claim or statement to everyone.
+They fail to recognize that if a particular statement or claim applies to one person or a certain number of people, it does not mean that one can generalize that claim or statement to everyone.

 Examples of the Anecdotal Evidence Fallacy

 You observed that the growth of your competitor’s website increases after they changed the font color of their web pages to blue color.
 Now, if you believe that the best way to increase the growth of a website is changing the font color of the web pages to a blue color, then, it’s an anecdotal evidence fallacy.
 You are giving a generalized statement that if one changes the website’s font color to blue it can lead to the growth of the website only based on your observation of one other website.

 20. The Middle Ground Fallacy